scoville/uv_group_management_template/README.md

     uv pip install -r requirements_only_dev.txt
     ```

-9. install packages in only other group to system default python (non-virual)
+9. install packages in only other group (recorded in uv.lock) to system default python (non-virual)

     eg.
     ```shell